Philippines AirAsia explained

 AirAsia Philippines was formally launched on 16 December 2010.[5]
 On 15 August 2011, AirAsia Philippines took delivery of its first brand-new Airbus A320 aircraft.[6]
 The airline planned to start operations by 2011 but was delayed due to the long duration of processing the new requirements instituted in 2008.

-On 7 February 2012, the airline received its air operator certificate.[9]
-The airline commenced operations on 28 March 2012 by launching flights from its base at Clark International Airport to Kalibo and Davao City.[10]
-It partnered with Victory Liner, one of the largest provincial bus companies operating in the Philippines, to provide free shuttle service for inbound and outbound passengers of Clark International Airport.[11]
-Within that year, in addition to its first two destinations, AirAsia Philippines launched flights to Puerto Princesa, Kuala Lumpur, Hong Kong, Singapore, and Taipei.[12]
+On 7 February 2012, the airline received its air operator's certificate (AOC).[7]
+The airline commenced operations on 28 March by launching flights from its base at Clark International Airport to Kalibo and Davao City.[8]
+It partnered with Victory Liner, one of the largest provincial bus companies operating in the Philippines, to provide free shuttle service for inbound and outbound passengers of Clark International Airport.[9]
+Within that year, in addition to its first two destinations, AirAsia Philippines launched flights to Puerto Princesa, Kuala Lumpur, Hong Kong, Singapore, and Taipei.[10]

-On 11 March 2013, an agreement was made between AirAsia Philippines to swap shares with Philippine-based airline Zest Airways.[13]
+On 11 March 2013, an agreement was made between AirAsia Philippines to swap shares with Philippine-based airline Zest Airways.[11]
 Zest Airways received a mix of $16 million cash and a 13% share in AirAsia Philippines, while AirAsia Philippines now owns 85% of Zest Airways, with 49% of its voting rights.
-The deal closed on 10 May 2013.
-The agreement also gave AirAsia Philippines access to Ninoy Aquino International Airport, allowing further growth of its route network.[14]
-By October 2013, AirAsia Philippines closed its Clark base to reduce further losses, and moved its operations to NAIA, initially at Terminal 4.[15]
-It later moved its international flights to Terminal 3 by 2014.[16]
+The deal closed on 10 May 2013, and Zest Airways was rebranded AirAsia Zest.
+The agreement also gave AirAsia Philippines access to Ninoy Aquino International Airport, allowing further growth of its route network.[12]
+By October 2013, AirAsia Philippines closed its Clark base to reduce further losses, and moved its operations to NAIA, initially at Terminal 4.[13]
+It later moved its international flights to Terminal 3 by 2014.[14]
+After two years of operating under separate brands, the two airlines merged to a single AOC in September 2015, with the AirAsia Zest brand being retired in December.[15]

-As travel restrictions eased in 2022, Philippines AirAsia started to rebuild its network by adding more flights, launching flights to Dumaguete and Roxas City, and resuming most international flights starting 27 May 2022.[23]
-On 1 February 2023, it launched daily flights to Tokyo.[24]
-As China, being an important market for tourism in the Philippines, lifted travel restrictions, Philippines AirAsia resumed flights to Guangzhou, Shenzhen, and Macau from February to March 2023.
+As travel restrictions eased in 2022, Philippines AirAsia started to rebuild its network by adding more flights, launching flights to Dumaguete and Roxas City, and resuming most international flights starting 27 May 2022.[26]
+In February 2023, it launched daily flights to Tokyo,[27] and resumed flights to Guangzhou, Shenzhen, and Macau.[28]
+Amid a fleet shortage, flights to General Santos ended in 2022, while flights to Dumaguete and Zamboanga ended in 2023.

-On 1 July 2023, Philippines AirAsia transferred its domestic operations at Ninoy Aquino International Airport from the highly congested Terminal 4 to the larger Terminal 2, while international flights remained at Terminal 3.[25]
+On 1 July 2023, Philippines AirAsia transferred its domestic operations at Ninoy Aquino International Airport from the highly congested Terminal 4 to the larger Terminal 2.
+Although its international flights remained at Terminal 3,[29] it requested to the Manila International Airport Authority (MIAA) to transfer its international flights to Terminal 1 for operational efficiency.
+This was rejected by MIAA due to space limitations, given that flag carrier Philippine Airlines have predominantly occupied the terminal with no space for AirAsia to fit in.[30]

 Philippines AirAsia is headquartered at the RedPoint office at Ninoy Aquino International Airport Terminal 3 in Pasay, Metro Manila.
 RedPoint has been the airline's headquarters since October 2019; the airline was previously headquartered at the Salem Complex near NAIA Terminal 4.[32]